mathiasschilling/A-B-Test-Using-Generated-Personas-and-LLMs/README.md

 ## Additional Remarks

-The A/B test surveys shall be conducted multiple times as the results obtained by the LLM of choice also tend to scatter.
-Personas without affiliation/opverlap to the tested content shall also be included in the surveys to test obtaining ambivalent results.
+- The A/B test surveys shall be conducted multiple times (multi-shot surveys) as the results obtained by the LLM of choice also tend to scatter.
+Personas without affiliation/overlap to the tested content shall also be included in the surveys to test obtaining ambivalent results.
+- If the content is significantly different from each other in terms of votes, prompt an LLM to identify the differences which might have led to these results.
+In terms of job descriptions, those differences might be tied to responsibilities, required education, additional expertise and skills, working environment, benefits...

 ## License